 How I used it today (and pictured above) is on a beautiful, crunchy salad with romaine, sliced avocado, sweet potatoes, sliced grilled sirloin, and fresh herbs.
 It was unbelievable!!

 Like this recipe?
 Drop a star rating below!

 - 1 lemon juiced

 - salt and pepper to taste

-Heat a grill to medium, about 450 degrees.
+- Heat a grill to medium, about 450 degrees.
 Alternately, you could heat a skillet over medium-high heat.
-Cut the lemon in half, and cut the white ends off the onion.
-Brush the onions lightly with olive oil and grill for just a minute or so or just until browned. turning to keep from burning.
+Cut the lemon in half, and cut the white ends off the chives.
+Brush the chives lightly with olive oil and grill for just a minute or so or just until browned, turning often to keep them from burning.
 Add the lemons face down on the grill and cook just until browned, about 2 minutes.

 Make the Dressing

-Turn the blender on low-medium, and drizzle the oil in as it blends until incorporated.
+- Turn the blender on low-medium, and slowly drizzle the oil in as it blends until incorporated.
 Season to taste.